-Brooklyn Poets offers small, intensive poetry workshops taught by award-winning poets, both online and in person again as of July 10—when we’ll be in our brand new space at 144 Montague Street in historic Brooklyn Heights!
-Our workshops provide closer engagement, teacher and peer feedback, and attention to craft than traditional graduate workshops offer—at a fraction of the price.
-Workshops are offered in three seasons (winter–spring, summer and fall) at three different levels: 1) Foundational Forms, 2) Contemporary Practice, 3) Manuscript Review.
+Brooklyn Poets offers small, intensive poetry workshops taught by award-winning poets, both online and in person at our new space at 144 Montague Street in historic Brooklyn Heights!
+Workshops are offered in three seasons (winter–spring, summer and fall) at three different levels: 1) Foundational Forms, 2) Contemporary Practice, and 3) Manuscript Review.
 Workshops typically run for 5–7 weeks, with one three-hour session per week on weeknights or weekend afternoons/early evenings.
-Some workshops consist of one or two sessions or run asynchronously.
+Some workshops consist of just one or two sessions.
 Each workshop season culminates in a Workshop Showcase, which all students are invited to participate in.
-Admission to Levels I and II is by open enrollment; Level-III workshops and manuscript consultations require a writing sample.
+Admission to Levels I and II is by open enrollment; Level-III workshops require a writing sample.

-In addition to our workshops, we offer a Mentorship Program providing developing writers with twelve months of immersive training in becoming a poet, as well as Craft Labs offering webinar instruction on elements of poetic craft.
-Students in need can apply for a Brooklyn Poets Fellowship to participate in a workshop or manuscript consultation for free or at reduced cost.
-Students can also apply for financial aid to enroll in our Mentorship Program or participate in our Craft Labs.
+In addition to our workshops, we offer hour-long drop-in classes focused around different forms, themes and approaches to reading and writing poetry, including Youth Summer Saturdays.
+We also offer three-hour virtual craft labs on elements of poetic craft.
+Our signature Mentorship Program provides developing writers with twelve months of immersive training in becoming a poet, conducted completely online.
+Students in need can apply for a Brooklyn Poets Fellowship to participate in a workshop for free or at reduced cost.
+Students can also apply for financial aid to participate in our craft labs or enroll in our Mentorship Program.

 Grounding in the basics of poetic form, from metered verse to free verse.
 Students study models of a different formal approach every week and practice and workshop their own poems in the form.
 Each workshop focuses on a specific formal practice area, such as blank verse, the sonnet, odes, etc. No prior experience writing or reading poems necessary.
 Meant for beginning writers and readers of poetry, as well as more experienced poets wishing to shore up aspects of their formal practice.
 View all workshops here.